skovnats/SVE-Systemic-Verification-Engineering/README.md

 These initiatives are documented as field experiments; their inclusion does not imply endorsement of any political position, but reflects a focus on **Human rights protection**.

-> *All datasets, links, analyses, and AI/meta-AI reviews are published for **independent replication and critique** and can be reproduced by anyone with access to a standard PC and a publicly available large language model (e.g., ChatGPT).*
+> *All datasets, links, analyses, prompts/context data and AI/meta-AI reviews are published for independent replication and critique and can be replicated in practice by anyone with access to a standard PC and a publicly available large language model (e.g., ChatGPT), with direct URLs to each LLM analysis provided.*

 ### Open Letters & Academic Integrity